MichaelIsrael/Aureliano/README.md

 ## How to write new commands
 1. Create a child class of BaseCommand, whose name must start with "Cmd" (silly I know but there is always a \*\*reason).
-2. Write what it does in its member \_BriefHelpStr.
+2. Write what it does in its member variable \_BriefHelpStr.
 3. Write the regular expressions of its parameters.
 (See [How parameters definition works](#how-parameters-definition-works))
-4. Implement its run-method.
+4. Implement its run(self)-method.

 ### How parameters definition works
 This is where it gets tricky.